ICWA

 • Obtain testimony from a Qualified Indian Expert Witness

-In 2016, the Bureau of Indian Affairs issued both official regulations (25 C.F.R.
-Part 23, Indian Child Welfare Act Proceedings, Final Rule) and accompanying guidelines to help state courts and child welfare agencies implement ICWA to provide clarification on important aspects of the law including standard of practice with families.
+In 2016, the Bureau of Indian Affairs issued 25 C.F.R.
+Part 23, Indian Child Welfare Act Proceedings, Final Rule and accompanying guidelines to help state courts and child welfare agencies implement ICWA to provide clarification on important aspects of the law including standard of practice with families.

 ICWA Guide Cover